 “ The purpose of artmaking is not to draw a good picture or make things with well-formed line.

 Draw the things you see carefully and make the things you think with your heart.

 Then you will understand how wonderful nature is and what kind of person you want to become –

 That is the purpose” – Churyo Sato (“To person who will read this book,” Art for Children 1, 1980)

 Artspark is a love story growing with many creative forces.
 What makes Artspark even more special is that we have a wonderful team of teachers

 ChiChi started to sew from a young age.
 Graduating from a design school, she worked as a designer in Tokyo.
-She Upon moving to Australia, she started selling her original work through markets, shops and galleries.
+She Upon moving to Australia, she sold her original works through markets, shops and galleries.
 ChiChi appreciates craftsmanship rather than automated systems.
-She works largely with needle and thread but also enjoys working with paint, wood, metal, plastic and an assortment of other materials.
-She loves to incorporate reflections of her life in her works and recently an increasing love of gardening is showing up in her sewing work.
+She loves to incorporate reflections of her life in her works.

 Nicki is a qualified Visual Arts teacher who loves to impart knowledge and engage children creatively.
 She also practices photography, drawing, painting and writing in her spare time.
 Nicki’s two little boys have attended Artspark over the years with Jessi, Lucia and Sandrine, which gave her the opportunity to become one of the teaching tribe.
 She feels the warmth and buzzing nature of Artspark is truly lovely to be a part of.